Dhruv-Cmds/Logical-Questions/README.md

 Author:
 Dhruv

+## License
-Free to use for learning and practice.
+Free to use for learning and educational purposes.